Medicalisation

 Stub.
 On the mechanics and political economy of calling phenomena diseases, versus other classifications.

-Contested questions: Are the following phenomena best regarded through the lense of disease, or not?
-ADHD? depression? cognitive enhancement by nootropics?
-Personality disorders Transgender identities Sexual orientation?
+Contested questions: Are the following phenomena best regarded through the lens of disease, or not?
+ADHD?
+Depression?
+Cognitive enhancement by nootropics?
+Personality disorders Transgender identities Non-majority sexual orientation?
 General weirdness?
-Treating things, even parts of things, as medical conditions can be stigmatising.
-But also, observationally speaking, it can motivate the apparatus of society to treat them.
-What are the trade-offs here?
+Treating things, even parts of things, as medical conditions is stigmatising.
+But also it motivates society to treat those conditions, which can be good.
+But what if the condition was something you are totally OK with, thank you very much.
+What are the trade-offs?
 When is something best treated as a disease, and when as… something unremarkable?
-Or as a moral failing, which must be punished?
+Or: as a moral failing?

-Why does classifying something as a disease make it more legitimate to treat it, whereas mere need to thrive does not?
+Why does classifying something as a disease make it more legitimate to treat it, whereas a mere wish to thrive does not?
 What are the status effects of calling something an illness versus a preference?
-I’m curious about the interaction with the great society, making disease legible and thus implicating it in e.g. the health care system.
+I’m curious about the interaction with modernity, making disease legible and thus implicating it in e.g. the health care system.

 1 Incoming

-Sam Atis, in More notes on ADHD, connects ADHD medication to nootropics and finds no meaningful differentiation.
+Sam Atis, in More notes on ADHD, connects ADHD medication to nootropics and asserts no meaningful differentiation.

-Lionel Shriver compares transgenderism to anorexia.
-Because gender identity is an especially fraught topic I will flag that I disagree with her conclusion, but she does some interesting work there.
+Lionel Shriver compares transgender identity to anorexia.
+That sentence is both a description of the content and a content warning.
+I disagree with her broad conclusion, but she does some interesting work.

 -